wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

+= 3.4 =

+The calendar has now been translated into Danish.
+Thank you to our Danish translator Thomas Christensen.

 = 3.3 =

 This version fixes an error handling apostrophes and ampersands in post titles in WordPress 4.0.